 Though the open-back is traditional to clawhammer players, it’s not a necessary component of the playing style.
 Bluegrass players especially may find they miss the extra volume boost their sound gets from the resonator on a closed-back banjo.
 This Pyle model is a great option, with white jade tuners and a maple bridge that give you a relatively low action, great for the clawhammer style.

 The traditional binding and Remo M1 head give you a classic twanging tone that’s punchy on the attack.
-Perhaps the most surprising thing about this Pyle banjo is the price, which at less than $150 is incredibly affordable.
+Perhaps the most surprising thing about this Pyle banjo is the price, which is incredibly affordable.
 This makes it the perfect choice for either a beginning player or as an alternate instrument for those who usually play on an open-back banjo but occasionally need the extra power imparted by the resonator.
 If you’re budget-minded, this is likely the best clawhammer banjo you can find.

 Which Banjo’s Right for Me?